Class Schedule

 Joshua T Frank Cardenas - jstjoshn@unm.edu318

-The field-based component of this course will provide experiences that address developmentally appropriate curriculum content in early childhood programs, age 3 through third grade.
+The curriculum course focuses on developmentally appropriate curriculum content in early childhood programs, age 3 through third grade.
 Development and implementation of curriculum in all content areas, including literacy, numeracy, the arts, health and emotional wellness, science, motor and social skills is emphasized.
 Information on adapting content areas to meet the needs of children with special needs and the development of IEPs is included.
-Prerequisite: 1110.
-Corequisite: 2130.

 Sections